Proto-Indo-European phonology: Stop series

-Former reconstructions involved series of four stops: voiceless unaspirated and aspirated, and voiced unaspirated and aspirated: *t, *tʰ, *d, *dʰ.
-The voiceless aspirated stops, however, came to be reinterpreted as sequences of stop and laryngeal and so the standard reconstruction now includes series of only three, with the traditional phonetic descriptions of voiceless, voiced and voiced aspirated.

-However, such a tripartite system is not found in any descendant language (Sanskrit has a fourfold distinction, including a voiceless aspirated series), and it is typologically rare across attested languages.
+Proto-Indo-European was formerly reconstructed with four series of stops: voiceless unaspirated, voiceless aspirated, voiced unaspirated, and voiced aspirated (such as *t, *tʰ, *d, *dʰ).
+More recent reconstructions analyze voiceless aspirated stops as sequences of stop and laryngeal, and so the standard reconstruction now includes only three series of stops, with the traditional phonetic descriptions of voiceless, voiced and voiced aspirated.
+(Sanskrit has a fourfold distinction, including a voiceless aspirated series), and it is typologically rare across attested languages.
 The absence or rarity of *b (see below) is also unusual.
 Additionally, Proto-Indo-European roots have a constraint that forbids roots from mixing voiceless and voiced aspirate stops or from containing two voiced stops.
-All that has led some scholars to change the reconstruction by replacing the voiced stops with glottalized and the voiced aspirated stops with plain voiced.
-Direct evidence for glottalization is limited, but there is some indirect evidence, including Winter's law in Balto-Slavic as well as the parallel development of voiceless consonants and voiced aspirated consonants in Germanic: both became fricatives and glottalized (plain voiced in the earlier theory) consonants remained stops.
+These considerations have led some scholars to propose a glottalic theory of the PIE stop system, replacing the voiced stops with glottalized and the voiced aspirated stops with plain voiced.
+Direct evidence for glottalization is limited, but there is some indirect evidence, including Winter's law in Balto-Slavic.